-Queso Blanco, meaning "white cheese" in Spanish, is a Latin American cheese.
-It is a firmer cheese, with a slightly sweet flavor, and is super easy to make.
+Queso blanco, meaning white cheese in Spanish, is a Latin American cheese.
+It is a firmer cheese, with a slightly sweet flavor, and is easy to make.
 It can be made in higher temperatures than most cheeses, which makes it a good summer cheese.
-Queso blanco uses few ingredients, and can be made in a jiffy.
+Queso blanco uses few ingredients, and can be made quickly.

 - 1 gallon whole pasteurized or raw milk

 - 1/4 cup apple cider vinegar or distilled vinegar